DmitryKey/bert-solr-search/README.md

 Bert with Solr and Elasticsearch
 ===

-This code is described in two Medium stories:
+This code is described in the following Medium stories, taking one step at a time:

 [Neural Search with BERT and Solr](https://medium.com/@dmitry.kan/neural-search-with-bert-and-solr-ea5ead060b28) (August 18,2020)